 6. Increased Suceptibility To Premature Skin Aging

 Many sources state that iron helps prevent premature skin aging.
 This claim, however, couldn’t be further from the truth.
 A study conducted by Ageing Research Reviews reports that an overdose of iron can increase the production of toxic hydroxyl radical, thereby contributing to oxidative damage, that in turn leads to early skin aging (18).

-Having learned about the vitality of this mineral, you can now ensure that your diet comprises of a healthy dose of iron, especially from non-heme sources (consumed along with vitamin C-rich foods).
+Having learned about the vitality of this mineral and amazing benefits of iron, you can now ensure that your diet comprises of a healthy dose of iron, especially from non-heme sources (consumed along with vitamin C-rich foods).
 If you are thinking of taking iron supplements, make sure you consult a doctor about the ideal dosage.
 Stay healthy, stay safe.
 Do share your feedback with us.